 As with other Evidence Objects, Evidence Documents are usually created by the system operator, and used by the reading physician in the process of creating a Diagnostic Report, either by reviewing or interpreting the Evidence Document contents, or by copying selected parts into the Report.
 Evidence Documents represent the uninterpreted information that is primarily managed and used inside an imaging department, although distribution outside the imaging department is not precluded.
-In contrast, the diagnostic reports described in the Simple Image and Numeric Reports Profile represent the interpreted information which is the primary output of
+In contrast, the diagnostic reports described in the Simple Image and Numeric Reports Profile represent the interpreted information which is the primary output of the imaging department and are available for wide distribution.

-Due to the difference between the way the Evidence Creator reports status in the Scheduled Workflow Profile (using a Creator Procedure Step transaction to the Performed Procedure Step Manager) and the way the Evidence Creator reports status in the Post-Processing Workflow Profile (using a Workitem PPS transaction to the Post-Processing Workflow Manager), two examples of the process flow will be shown below.
+- Due to the difference between the way the Evidence Creator reports status in the Scheduled Workflow Profile (using a Creator Procedure Step transaction to the Performed Procedure Step Manager) and the way the Evidence Creator reports status in the Post-Processing Workflow Profile (using a Workitem PPS transaction to the Post-Processing Workflow Manager), two examples of the process flow will be shown below. - The scheduling part of the workflow that would typically precede the part of the workflow in the following diagram can be seen in Fig. 3.2-1 (Administrative Process Flow) in the Scheduled Workflow Profile.